• Skip to primary navigation

 How Sourdough Bread is Made

-Why Do Some Think Sourdough is Gluten Free Then?
+Why Do People Think Sourdough is Gluten-Free?

-Many people think sourdough bread is okay for someone on a gluten-free diet to eat because they say the lactobacillus in sourdough breaks down the gluten into small enough bits that may be tolerated by someone who cannot normally tolerate gluten.
+Many people think sourdough bread is safe for someone on a gluten-free diet to eat because they say the lactobacillus in sourdough breaks down the gluten into small enough bits that may be tolerated by someone who cannot normally tolerate gluten.

-In the study, researchers randomly assigned sixteen celiac disease patients (ages 12–23 years old) into one of three groups for 60 days.
+In the study, researchers randomly assigned 16 celiac disease patients (ages 12–23 years old) into one of three groups for 60 days.
 All patients were in good health and had been following a gluten-free diet for at least five years.

 Group 1: The first group was assigned to consume 200 grams per day of natural flour baked goods containing between 80-127 parts per million (ppm) of gluten.